 With the aim of promoting access to and disclosure of information about nonprofits, JNPOC runs and administers a searchable online nonprofit organization database called NPO-Hiroba that contains data for all “Specified Nonprofit Corporations” (approx. 51,000 incorporated nonprofit organizations) in Japan.
 The basic information of new incorporated organizations is added periodically, and with a unique ID & password, each nonprofit can add and update its organizational information, which promotes the visibility and accountability of NPOs.

 NPO Hiroba (Japanese)

 Partnering with the US-based non-profit TechSoup, JNPOC runs a software donation program and validation service called TechSoup Japan.
 The program provides software products and services to qualified nonprofits for a small fee so that these organizations can maximize their full potential with the use of necessary technology.
-Since its launch in June 2009, and as of March 2015, 12,538 donations to 3,339 organizations have been mediated, which amounts to a total market value of about ¥2,234 thousand (approx. $2.2 million).
+Since its launch in June 2009, and as of March 2019, 11,745 licenses to 3,732 organizations have been mediated, which amounts to a total market value of about ¥5.26 billion (approx. US$52.6 million).

 Tsutaeru Kotsu (Japanese)